-99. BSc in Oral Health Sciences students are only entitled to two assessment attempts for courses which are part of the Oral Health Sciences programme.
+112. BSc in Oral Health Sciences students are only entitled to two assessment attempts for courses which are part of the Oral Health Sciences programme.
 This regulation supersedes the resit assessment regulation within the Taught Assessment Regulations.

-100. A student whose progress in any year is unsatisfactory may be required to undertake a period of remedial study before being permitted to resit.
+113. A student whose progress in any year is unsatisfactory may be required to undertake a period of remedial study before being permitted to resit.

-101. No student may proceed to the next year of study for the BSc programme in Oral Health Sciences until he/she has passed all components of the previous year of the programme.
+114. No student may proceed to the next year of study for the BSc programme in Oral Health Sciences until they have passed all components of the previous year of the programme.